Yoyosalah/Lab9_CommunityHub/README.md

 # Jars Setup Guide

 you'll need to set up some dependencies manually by adding the required JAR files.
-Follow the instructions below to ensure everything is set up correctly. (if yo need any help send me a message )
+Follow the instructions below to ensure everything is set up correctly. (if yoy need any help send me a message)

 ## Required JARs